Growing up in Millbrook felt like living in two different worlds, even though Sarah and I sat in the same worn-out classrooms for twelve years.

 Then her mother cleared her throat.
 “We want to buy it back… for Sarah.
 We’ll pay above market value.”

-I shook my head.
+I stared at her.
 “It’s not for sale.”

-“She doesn’t know we’re here,” her mother said.
+“She doesn’t know we’re here,” her mother continued.
 “But she drives by sometimes.
-This house could help her heal.”
+This house… it could help her heal.”

-“I’m sorry,” I said quietly.
+“I’m sorry,” I said gently.
 “But this is my home now.”

-Three days later, my phone lit up with a text from Sarah herself.
+Three days later, my phone lit up with a message from Sarah herself.

 “You’re really going to be petty about this?
 You bought MY house just to keep it from me.
 My family’s right—you’re punishing me for leaving.”